Tips for optimizing your Auto-label prompts

 - Break down more complex questions into parts.
-For example, if you want to know if an article meets many criteria for inclusion and you want the auto labeller to provide a Yes or No answer, ask it to work through a set of questions related to each criteria.
+For example, if you want to know if an article meets many criteria for inclusion and you want the Auto-labeler to provide a Yes or No answer, ask it to work through a set of questions related to each criteria.
 In the following example, we want to include articles that are systematic reviews or meta-analyses about the impacts of wildfires on health, the environment or economic factors.
-We can break this down and give the auto labeller the following prompt in the label's Question section:
+We can break this down and give the Auto-labeler the following prompt in the label's Question section:

 Answer true or false for the following questions about this article.